davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

     - `@Getter`: for retrieving data (actually getters are quite bad as it violates information hiding principle, but for convenience let's keep them)
-    - `@TypeAlias(MAINTENANCE_RECORD_CREATED_EVENT)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive changing package locations
+    - `@TypeAlias(MAINTENANCE_RECORD_CREATED_EVENT)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive changing package locations.
+The value should be the same as the event's `DomainEventType` such as `MAINTENANCE_RECORD_CREATED_EVENT`
     - `@NoArgsConstructor(access = PRIVATE)`: for Jackson deserialization

 Example [MaintenanceRecordCreatedEvent](../src/test/java/deviceet/sample/maintenance/domain/event/MaintenanceRecordCreatedEvent.java):